A DIFFERENT

 Translation: Dale Overturf

-Tritonus "Alte Volksmusik" (Review: good)
+Tritonus "Alte Volksmusik" (Early Folk Music In Switzerland) (Review: good)

 TRITONUS have done a lot of valuable research in reconstructing defunct instruments and resurrecting a musical tradition that has fallen in abeyance.